domapic/domapic-base/README.md

 // false
 ```

-* `FromCode` - Return an error created with the constructor correspondant to the provided html error status code:
+* `FromCode` - Returns an error created with the constructor correspondant to the provided html error status code:

 ```js
 return Promise.reject(new service.errors.FromCode(403, 'Custom message'))